-Apple does not have exclusive rights to iPhone trademark in Brazil, regulators ruleAlex Wagner - Senior News Editor
+Apple does not have exclusive rights to iPhone trademark in Brazil, regulators ruleAlex Wagner - Editorial Director of News and Content

 Late last year, a Brazilian firm known as Gradiente Electronica released a new Android smartphone dubbed "iPhone Neo One" (pictured above) in its home country.
 If you guessed that that's something that would rile Apple up a bit, you're right, as the Cupertino firm argued to Brazil's Institute of Industrial Property that it should have exclusive rights to the iPhone name in Brazil, despite the fact that Gradiente registered for the "iphone" trademark back in 2000.